jwatowatson/RecurrentVivax/Pooled_Final_Analysis/Pooled_Analysis.md

 ## In primaquine treated individuals, the weighted average of reinfections is 83 (79.2-85.6), for 121 recurrences
 ```

-Results for all those genotyped who did receive primaquine in the VHX study (unknown denominator)
+Results for all those genotyped who did receive primaquine in the VHX study

 ```
 ## In primaquine treated individuals (VHX), the weighted average of relapses is 10.8 (8.8-13.3), for 34 recurrences